Limurezzz/deel-fe/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Fake API is used
+So far as I use regexp to highlight text - any regexp special symbols need to be escaped, like:
+[ ] \\ ^ $ . | ? * + ( )

+In order to check all this edge cases it is easier to simulate API.
+Please check 'src/queries/getMockData.ts' file.
+I used REACT_APP_FAIL_PROBABILITY parameter to simulate errors from API.
+Also REACT_APP_API_TIMEOUT is used as .env parameter, default value is 300ms.

+## What we need for PROD
+In general CRA makes most of the job to make final bundle be ready to deploy.
+You just need to build the project.
+But there are no tests...
+And it is really bad idea go to PROD without even unit tests.
+Also would be nice to have e2e tests.
+I would also add additional .prettierrc and .eslintrc rules to make code styles consistant across the team (like sort imports alphabetically, max width of the line, etc.)
 ## Available Scripts

 First install dependencies
 ### `npm i`

 In the project directory, you can run: